AdobeDocs/experience-manager-learn.es-ES/help/cloud-service/networking/vpn.md

     </td>
 </tr></table>

-### Limitar el acceso a AEM as a Cloud Service a través de VPN
+### Limitar el acceso a AEM as a Cloud Service a través de la VPN

 La configuración de Red privada virtual limita el acceso a los entornos de AEM as a Cloud Service a una VPN.